artium-team/lumina/README.md

 }

 function update() {
-    // Put your code here and it will be called 60 time per second (60fps) }
+    // Put your code here and it will be called 60 times per second (60fps) }
 ```